Queen Mimi

-Queen Mimi is a 2015 documentary film about the life of Marie Haist, an octogenarian homeless woman who lived in a Santa Monica laundromat for 18 years, directed by Yaniv Rokah and produced by Elliot V Kotek.
+Queen Mimi is a 2015 documentary film about the life of Mimi, whose real name is Marie Haist, an octogenarian homeless woman who lived in a Santa Monica laundromat for 18 years, directed by Yaniv Rokah and produced by Elliot V. Kotek.

 Release

 The film was selected for the Sarasota Film Festival.
-In May 2016 XLRator Media released the film worldwide.
+In May 2016, XLrator Media released the film worldwide.